-Everyone knows North Korea is not our ally, and would not even harbor that thought in their mind.
-But Sarah Palin, the all knowing one - the very same one who went to five different colleges to get one degree, and criticizes President Obama for everything from his handling of the September 11th 2001 attacks on the World Trade Center in New York, to his handling of the Great Depression of the 1930′s – is under the impression that Kim Jong Il of North Korea is an ally of the United States.
+Everyone knows North Korea is not our ally and would not even harbor that thought in their mind.
+But Sarah Palin, who went to five different colleges to get one degree and criticizes President Obama for everything from his handling of the September 11th 2001 attacks on the World Trade Center in New York, to his handling of the Great Depression of the 1930’s – is under the impression that Kim Jong Il of North Korea is an ally of the United States.

-The revelation of our new friends in North Korea was made in friendly territory, in an interview on the Glenn Beck Show.
-Throwing soft ball questions to the presidential hopeful, Glenn Back asked a question that any 5th grader would be able to answer in a more coherent manner than the presumed 2012 Republican presidential candidate, Sarah Palin.
-What would she do differently than the president, in reference to North Korea’s aggression to the South?
+The revelation of our new friends in North Korea was made in a friendly interview on the Glenn Beck Show.
+Throwing soft ball questions to the presidential hopeful, Glenn asked a question that any 5th grader would be able to answer in a more coherent manner than the presumed 2012 Republican presidential candidate, Sarah Palin.
+What would she do differently than the president in reference to North Korea’s aggression to the South?

 The college hopper, the Republican political goddess answered, and in two separate instances, referred to North Korea as our ally.
 The first occasion;